TheH3ROo/grit-30/command_cheatsheet.md

   "serve": "vite preview"
 },

-Now you can start the development server with bun run dev
+Now you can start the development server with bun run dev.

 The following command will build your app for production.